josdejong/mathjs/docs/reference/functions/pickRandom.md

 Type | Description
 ---- | -----------
-number &#124; Array | Returns a single random value from array when number is 1 or undefined.
-Returns an array with the configured number of elements when number is > 1.
+number &#124; Array | Returns a single random value from array when number is undefined.
+Returns an array with the configured number of elements when number is defined.

 <h3 id="throws">Throws <a href="#throws" title="Permalink">#</a></h3>